TITANICa

 Emigration was the driving force behind the growth in demand for ocean transport in the late 1800s and early 1900s.
 Millions of people left Europe to seek new lives in America and transporting them across the Atlantic became an increasingly important business.

-This map illustrates how the many steamship companies were operating on Atlantic routes.
+This c.
+1880 map illustrates how the many steamship companies were operating on Atlantic routes.
 The White Star Line (the company that owned Titanic) had to compete against its rivals to attract passengers.
 An average of nearly 900,000 immigrants entered the United States each year between 1900 and 1914.

 One-way Ticket to America